kevany23/cs598-milestone1/README.md

 Without file arguments passed in, it defaults to `graph2.txt` and `graph3.txt`.<br>
 The program will generate `cfg-output-gv.pdf`.
 It  will also generate `cfg-mapping.txt` to show the key, node mappings in the graph.

+You can checkout many of the representations and scripts for them in the `visualization` directory.